jsjaspreet/new-react-starter-project/README.md

 ## Running the app

+Install dependencies and bring up hot-reloading environment for quick development

 ```
 yarn
 npm run dev
 ```

 ## Postgres with Docker (for scaffolded graphql endpoints)

+Build the expected Docker container, bring it up using compose, and run bootstrap scripts for migrations

 ```
 cd postgres